Lone-Wolfgang/search-engine-for-milton-h-erickson/README.md

 ### Run the Indexing Script

-After configuring your index and ensuring your documents are in the expected format, run the following:
+After configuring your index and ensuring your documents are in the expected format, it time to index.

+**Place your documents into a folder called {root}/documents**

+Then, run the following script.
 ```bash
 python ingest.py
 ```